-^{} A foreman is required when two (2) or more Ironworkers are employed by one employer, one shall be a foreman.
-When a crew exceeds twelve (12) or more, another foreman is required.
-A general foreman is required if three (3) or more Ironworker Foreman are employed on a job.
+\ A foreman is required when two (2) or more Ironworkers are employed by one employer, one shall be a foreman.
+When the crew exceeds 12 or more, another foreman is required.
+A general foreman is required if three (3) or more Ironworker Foremen are employed on a job.